Mckennastan/alx-low_level_programming/0x03-debugging/README.md

-This is the readme for the debugging project
+This is the nested loop readme